sebgoa/cloudstack-books/en/clients.markdown

 With boto you can also interact with other AWS services like S3.
 CloudStack has an S3 tech preview but it is backed by a standard NFS server and therefore is not a true scalable distributed block store.
 To provide an S3 service in your Cloud I recommend to use other software like RiakCS, Ceph radosgw or Glusterfs S3 interface.
 These systems handle large scale, chunking and replication.

 Wrappers
 ========
 In this paragraph we introduce several CloudStack *wrappers*.
-These tools are using client libraries presented in the previous chapter and add additional functionality that involve some high-level orchestration.
+These tools are using client libraries presented in the previous chapter (or their own built-in request mechanisms) and add additional functionality that involve some high-level orchestration.
 For instance *knife-cloudstack* uses the power of [Chef](http://opscode.com), the configuration management system, to seamlessly bootstrap instances running in a CloudStack cloud.
-Apache [Whirr](http://whirr.apache.org) uses [jclouds](http://jclouds.incubator.apache.org) to boostrap [Hadoop](http://hadoop.apache.org) clusters in the cloud and pallet does the same thing but using the clojure language.
+Apache [Whirr](http://whirr.apache.org) uses [jclouds](http://jclouds.incubator.apache.org) to boostrap [Hadoop](http://hadoop.apache.org) clusters in the cloud and [SaltStack](http://saltstack.com) does configuration management in the Cloud using Apache libcloud.

 Knife CloudStack
 =============
-Knife is a command line utility for Chef, the configuration management system.
+Knife is a command line utility for Chef, the configuration management system from OpsCode.

 Install, Configure and Feel
 ---------------------------